asathiya007/akshay-sathiya-website/README.md

-### Akshay Sathiya's Personal Website
+### Akshay Sathiya's Website
-This is Akshay Sathiya's personal website.
+This repo contains the code for Akshay Sathiya's website.

 ### React Stuff